jvondermarck/dinosaur-exploder/README.md

 - You can post an article on our [Website blog](https://dinosaur-exploder.freecluster.eu/forum).
 - For quick communication, feel free to join our [Discord server](https://discord.com/invite/nkmCRnXbWm).

-# ✍️ Licence
+## ✍️ Licence

 > This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jvondermarck/dinosaur-exploder/blob/main/LICENSE) file for details.

-# 👨 Author
+## 👨 Author

-<p align="center"> At first we are a group of three creators (Dylan, Maxime and I), but since 2023, I am taking care of everything.
+- Initially, the project was a collaboration between three creators : Dylan, Maxime, and myself—as part of a school project at the University of Cork in 2022.
+However, after the semester ended, I took over full responsibility for the project, while my teammates moved on to other endeavors."

 <table align="center">
   <tr>